opf/legal/privacy/data-privacy-statement/en.md

 ## Legal bases for the processing of personal data

-The processing of your personal data generally takes place after consent, according to Article 6(1)(a) GDPR.
-An exception applies in those cases where obtaining prior consent is not possible for practical reasons and we are permitted to process the data by law.
-If the data processing is necessary for the fulfillment of a contract or for the implementation of pre-contractual measures, this is performed on the basis of Article 6(1)(b) GDPR.
-Data processing based on our legitimate interest is governed by Article 6(1)(f) GDPR.
+The processing of your personal data generally takes place for the preparation or fulfilment of a corresponding contract regarding the use of our services, pursuant to Art.
+6 para.
+1 lit. b GDPR.
+Data processing based on our legitimate interest is governed by Art.
+6 para.
+1 lit. f GDPR.
+Processing based on a legitimate interest may be objected to with reference to reasons arising from your particular situation, pursuant to Art.
+21 GDPR.
+In some cases, your consent is the legal basis, pursuant to Article 6 (1) (a) GDPR, which you may revoke at any time.
 In addition to the data privacy regulations of the General Data Protection Regulation, national regulations on data privacy apply in Germany.
 These include in particular the German Federal Data Protection Act (BDSG).

 ## Rights of data subjects